MichaelNasution/striktrr/README.md

 ## No cap 🧢:

-  - Yo!, I'm @MichaelNasution (Ya'll can call me Kaleh)
+  - Yo!
+I'm @MichaelNasution (Ya'll can call me Kaleh)
   - "Born To Code"
   - I'm currently studying at IT Del [Insitute Technology of Del] (https://www.del.ac.id/)
   - Dont be shy 🤟: mpnitdel@gmail.com